-Rational Service Areas (RSAs) are defined geographic areas that reflect health care seeking patterns for a majority of residents in the area based on a variety of data sources.
+The geographies used for shortage designations are Rational Service Areas (RSAs).
+These were designed based on where people receive primary care and where they live, as determined from data from Medicare, Medicaid and the Vermont Behavioral Risk Factor Surveillance System.
 In Vermont, primary care and dental care are divided into 38 separate RSAs, and mental health RSAs reflect the 10 established catchment areas of the designated mental health agencies.